 To expand them you can use parts to connect them together.
 These are much cheaper than things like aquariums, but won’t give you as good of a view without modifications.

 Depending upon the size of the tank, try to add in decorations like branches and logs.
-The decorations should be placed in a way that helps the reptile to both bask and hide.
+The decorations should be placed in a way that helps your reptile to both bask and hide.
 Hiding spots can be created using a simple hollowed out round log.
 There are commercial reptile hides available at pet stores, or you can make your own.
-The hide should be large enough for the African Fire Skink to comfortably get inside.
+The hide should be large enough for your African Fire Skink to comfortably get inside.

 To help the African Fire Skinks bask, keep branches away from the basking area.
-The branches should only be placed in a way to prevent the African Skinks from touching the heating equipment.
+The branches should be placed in a way to prevent the African Skinks from touching the heating equipment.

 Artificial or living plants can be added inside the tank.
-The plants should be large and strong, or African Skinks might damage them.
+The plants should be large and strong, or your African Skinks might damage them.
 If you have a small tank it may not be possible to add a large plant in their enclosure.